SimranAnand1/SimranAnand1/README.md

 - ⚡ Connect with me on LinkedIn !! **[https://www.linkedin.com/in/simran-anand-157a821a5](https://www.linkedin.com/in/simran-anand-157a821a5)**

-- 📝 I look forward to solving problems using innovative solutions!
+- 📝 I look forward to solving problems using innovative solutions and participating in hackathons
 - 📄 My Personal Portfolio : **https://simrananand112.wixsite.com/website**

 - 💬 Ask me about **Databases, Data Structures, Data Analytics, Programming languages like Java, Python, R and SQL**